 This Lemon Syrup Recipe is naturally flavored with fresh lemon juice and lemon zest.
-It’s the perfect syrup recipe for pancakes, waffles, Fresh toast, or ice cream.
+It’s the perfect syrup for pancakes, waffles, French toast, or ice cream.

 If you love making your own breakfast syrup, get ready to have your world rocked!
-This recipe for homemade lemon syrup is a far cry from the breakfast syrup you buy at the grocery store and it is so incredibly simple.
+This recipe for homemade lemon syrup is a far cry from the syrup you buy at the grocery store, and it is so incredibly simple.

-Lemon Syrup for Pancakes is a top favorite and lemon syrup for waffles too.
-You'll love it on Blueberry french toast bake, crepes, french toast, German Pancakes, Ice Cream, or served on a Lemon Bundt Cake or Cream Puffs.
+You’ll love it on Blueberry french toast bake, crepes, french toast, German Pancakes, Ice Cream, or served on a Lemon Bundt Cake or Cream Puffs.
+And if you’re really craving lemon, pair it with this Lemon Ricotta Pancake Recipe.

 - Sugar- This is to give it the perfect balance of sweetness to the tart lemon flavor.